Co-Authored by Norman B. Berger

 With words as beautiful as they are chilling, the Pope exhorted us to make environmental decisions by valuing foremost the lives and health–and fundamental human dignity–of the poor, who are paying the price by the millions for environmental decision-making that considers only, or mostly, the bottom lines of those companies who are doing the polluting.

 But then along comes the majority of justices of the US Supreme Court in the recent case of Michigan vs. EPA, ruling as if they were trapped in another century governed by Charles Dickens-style industrialists.
-I blogged about this decision in Life-Saving Regulation of Toxic Power Plant Emissions Declared Invalid By US Supreme Court.
+I blogged about this decision in the Life-Saving Regulation of Toxic Power Plant Emissions Declared Invalid By US Supreme Court.

 In that decision, the majority invalidated an 18-years-in-the-making EPA regulation which would have:

-- Sharply reduced the toxic emissions from coal burning power plants;
+- Sharply reduced the toxic emissions from coal-burning power plants;

 - Saved 11,000 lives every year;